5217232/Resilient-Leader-Follower-CBF-QP/README.md

 1) `spread_out_sim` shows the simulation of robots spreading out in an open space.
 2) `complex_sim1` and `complex_sim2` show the simulation of robots going through some complex environments with obstacles.

-To run each simulation, you just need to run the corresponding python file.
+To run each simulation scenario, you just need to run the corresponding python files.

 # spread_out_sim
 https://github.com/user-attachments/assets/2f664a28-7aa2-4345-9de8-e39ead7725a8